AlGSyntax/JetpackComposeProjects/README.md

+# Mono-Repo for To-Do App, Weather App, and Daily News App

+## 🚧 Work in Progress 🚧

+Welcome to the **Mono-Repo** for my three ongoing projects:
+- **To-Do App**: A simple task management app built using Kotlin and Jetpack Compose.
+- **Weather App**: A basic structure for a weather forecasting app.
+- **Daily News App**: A skeleton for a news aggregation app.

+### ❗️ Disclaimer: Primordial README

+This README is still in its **primitive** form and serves as a **basic placeholder** for now.
+I plan to expand and improve it as the projects evolve.
+For now, it will briefly describe the three ongoing apps and the repo structure. **Think of this as a work-in-progress guide** – more detailed documentation will be added soon.

 ### To-Do App (WIP)
 The To-Do app is built using **Kotlin** and **Jetpack Compose**.
 It allows users to manage tasks with basic CRUD functionality.